December 12, 2020

 While the mention of the Central Coast may conjure up images of the Monterey Bay Aquarium, road trips to Big Sur, and a weekend in Carmel, the region is also known for some pretty epic surfing.
-From reef breaks and beach breaks to point breaks and river-mouth swells, the long stretch of Pacific Ocean along California’s Golden Coast has it all.
+From reef breaks and beach breaks to point breaks and river-mouth swells, the long stretch of the Pacific Ocean along California’s Golden Coast has it all.

 Santa Cruz is filled with plenty of incredible surf shops and spots.
 Its unique position along the California coastline allows the wind and waves to behave differently than they do anywhere else in the state.